Knife attack at Paris police headquarters, 5 dead | DW | 03.10.2019

 "Paris weeps for its own this afternoon after the horrific attack at the Police Prefecture," she wrote.
 "The toll is heavy: Several police officers have lost their lives."

+Emery Siamandi, an employee at police headquarters, told the Associated Press news agency that he heard gunshots and immediately saw two officers come outside an office weeping.

+A third officer, who Siamandi described as the person who shot and killed the assailant, came out on his knees, also in tears.

-French media reported that the country's Interior Minister Christophe Castaner, who was due to travel to Turkey, and the Paris prosecutor were on their way to the scene.
-Prime Minister Edouard Philippe also came to the scene.
+French President Emmanuel Macron, Interior Minister Christophe Castaner, who was due to travel to Turkey, Prime Minister Edouard Philippe and the Paris prosecutor all attended the scene.

 aw/msh (dpa, AP, Reuters)